Activity

 Certification and Standards

 One of the less satisfying sessions/panels at OSCON this year was the ‘Perl Certification’ Panel, in which a panel of various luminaries, moderated by Tim Maher of the Seattle Perl Users’ Group spoke inconclusively about whether there was a need for Perl Certification.
-It seems to me that, if you’re going to have a panel on this kind of topic, you must make sure that your moderator is impartial (but not disinterested).
+It seems to me that, if you’re going to have a panel on this kind of topic, you must make sure that your moderator is impartial (but not uninterested).
 Tim Maher, for all his many virtues, was not impartial.

 • 0 likes